aws-samples/busy-engineers-document-bucket/instructions/docs/multi-cmk.md

 The application behavior will change. **Important** when you revoke permissions to the first CMK in the list for a keyring (which is Faythe by default), you will need to change the keyring configuration to use Walter as your generator to resume operations.
 See <a href="https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/js-examples.html" target="_blank">documentation of Generator CMKs</a> for more.

 You can also observe the impact of changing Granted permissions by monitoring CloudTrail.
+Note that log entries take a few minutes to propagate to CloudTrail.

-* Faythe is in `us-east-2`, so <a href="https://us-east-2.console.aws.amazon.com/cloudtrail/home?region=us-east-2#" target="_blank">check CloudTrail in us-east-2</a>
+* Faythe is in `us-east-2`, so check CloudTrail in that region with these links:
+    * <a href="https://console.aws.amazon.com/cloudtrail/home?region=us-east-2#/events?EventName=GenerateDataKey" target="_blank">GenerateDataKey operations in CloudTrail in us-east-2</a>
+    * <a href="https://us-east-2.console.aws.amazon.com/cloudtrail/home?region=us-east-2#/events?EventName=Encrypt" target="_blank">Encrypt operations in CloudTrail in us-east-2</a>
+    * <a href="https://us-east-2.console.aws.amazon.com/cloudtrail/home?region=us-east-2#/events?EventName=Decrypt" target="_blank">Decrypt operations in CloudTrail in us-east-2</a>
-* Walter is in `us-west-2`, so <a href="https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2#/dashboard" target="_blank">check CloudTrail in us-west-2</a>
+* Walter is in `us-west-2`, so check CloudTrail in that region with these links:
+    * <a href="https://console.aws.amazon.com/cloudtrail/home?region=us-west-2#/events?EventName=GenerateDataKey" target="_blank">GenerateDataKey operations in CloudTrail in us-west-2</a>
+    * <a href="https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2#/events?EventName=Encrypt" target="_blank">Encrypt operations in CloudTrail in us-west-2</a>
+    * <a href="https://us-west-2.console.aws.amazon.com/cloudtrail/home?region=us-west-2#/events?EventName=Decrypt" target="_blank">Decrypt operations in CloudTrail in us-west-2</a>

 Try out combinations of Grant permissions for your application and watch how the behavior changes: